Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Funding Declaration

-The authors are grateful to Ulrich Schwarz, Falko Ziebert, and Oliver Drozdowski for many fruitful discussions and pointing out their work.
 This project has received funding from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813 and from the Research Training Group 2339 IntComSin – Project-ID 321821685.
 O.K.\ gratefully acknowledges summer support for extended stays at the Hausdorff Center for Mathematics (HCM), University of Bonn and IntComSin at the University of Regensburg.

 The work of L.B.\ and O.K.\ was partially supported by the National Science Foundation grants DMS-2404546 and DMS-2005262.
-The authors also acknowledge the hospitality and support of Heidelberg University during their visits, where L.B.\ was Romberg Visiting Professor for a one-month sabbatical stay.
+The authors also acknowledge the hospitality and support of Heidelberg University during their visits, where L.B.\ was Romberg Visiting Professor for a one-month sabbatical stay. {The authors acknowledge support of the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université), and LabEx CARMIN (ANR-10-LABX-59-01)}